 We will practice loading and unloading your film into the cameras in class, as well as shoot a practice roll together.
 You will write a proposal on your Weebly student blog detailing what kind of images you want to make for your Holga project.
 Your project proposal should be thought out, cohesive, and feasible for your given time frame.
 We will go over your proposals in class.

 You will shoot 10 rolls of film over the course of 2 weekends.
 Each roll of film will yield 12 square images.
-When you return on Monday, you will give your film to me and I will ship it to the FIND Lab in Orem, Utah to be processed.
+When you return on Monday, you will give your film to me and I will ship it to Austin to be processed.

 Once the lab returns the processed film, you will scan the negatives and print your images for critique.